NOTE: I'm not a doctor. This page is for informational purposes only. Please consult with your doctor re. this information and how it applies to you.

 Here are some helpful links:

-Vitamin D is fat-soluble, which is different than a water-soluble vitamin like C. Basically, fat-soluble vitamins take time to accumulate and they also remain in the body after you stop taking them, so you may start taking D and your levels would slowly rise over weeks/months, whereas C goes right through you and doesn’t really accumulate, hence you can take a ton and not hurt yourself.
+Vitamin D is fat-soluble, which means that it works differently than a water-soluble vitamin like C. Basically, fat-soluble vitamins take time to accumulate and they also remain in the body for a longer period of time after you stop taking them, so this means you may start taking D and your levels will slowly rise over weeks/months, whereas C goes right through you and doesn’t really accumulate, hence you can take a ton and not hurt yourself.